em22ad/piroccupancy_ODLL/README.md

 Training data matrix: vector<vector<double>> xl

+MAX_SIZE is the maximum observations dataset can contain i.e. 1000
 Size: MAX_SIZE x num_features

 Each double is 8 bytes.
 Let's assume num_features is 10 so size is 1000 * 10 * 8 = 80KB